-Black efforts to combat racial violence during the lynching era spawned many important black organizations, including the nation's most effective and longstanding, the NAACP.
+Black efforts to combat racial violence during the lynching era spawned many important Black organizations, including the nation's most effective and longstanding, the NAACP.

-Black efforts to combat racial violence during the lynching era spawned many important black organizations, including the nation's most effective and longstanding, the National Association for the Advancement of Colored People (NAACP).
-The NAACP formed in direct response to racial attacks in Springfield, Illinois, in 1908-an outbreak of violence that shocked Northerners and demonstrated that lynching was not only a Southern phenomenon.235 When it officially launched in 1910, the NAACP's president, treasurer, board chair, and secretary were all white men; the organization was one of the first in America in which white and black, male and female members worked side by side on a public level.236 When the NAACP made lynching a primary focus in 1912,237 its support in the black community soared.
-By 1919, 310 chapters boasted 91,203 members nationwide.238 Black scholar and activist W. E. B. Du
+Black efforts to combat racial violence during the lynching era spawned many important Black organizations, including the nation's most effective and longstanding, the National Association for the Advancement of Colored People (NAACP).
+The NAACP formed in direct response to racial attacks in Springfield, Illinois, in 1908-an outbreak of violence that shocked Northerners and demonstrated that lynching was not only a Southern phenomenon.
+When it officially launched in 1910, the NAACP's president, treasurer, board chair, and secretary were all white men; the organization was one of the first in America in which white and Black, male and female members worked side by side on a public level.
+When the NAACP made lynching a primary focus in 1912, its support in the Black community soared.
+By 1919, 310 chapters boasted 91,203 members nationwide.
+Black scholar and activist W. E. B. Du

-Bois served as editor of the NAACP news magazine The Crisis.
-By 1919, the magazine had a circulation of 100,000 and soon became the most influential race publication in the country's history.239
+The Crisis.
+By 1919, the magazine had a circulation of 100,000 and soon became the most influential race publication in the country's history.

-Due in large part to the racist propaganda disseminated during World War I240 and the nationwide outbreak of racial violence that characterized the "Red Summer" of 1919,241 lynching became a major national issue by the 1920s.
-The NAACP launched a renewed campaign for federal anti-lynching legislation that succeeded in winning passage of the Dyer antilynching bill in the House of Representatives on January 26, 1922, by a vote of 231-119.242 Southern lawmakers mobilized against the bill in the Senate, resurrecting familiar objections demanding "states' rights,"243 alleging racial favoritism, and warning of the threat of black rapists.
-Southern representatives appealed to racial division by accusing the law's supporters of promoting an unconstitutional bill to satisfy "Negro agitators" 244 and shield rapists from justice.245 Tennessee Representative Finis J. Garrett suggested the bill's title be amended to read, "A bill to encourage rape."246 In the end, Southern Democrats filibustered the Dyer bill in the Senate and, on December 4, 1922, it was officially abandoned.247
+Due in large part to the racist propaganda disseminated during World War I and the nationwide outbreak of racial violence that characterized the "Red Summer" of 1919, lynching became a major national issue by the 1920s.
+The NAACP launched a renewed campaign for federal anti-lynching legislation that succeeded in winning passage of the Dyer antilynching bill in the House of Representatives on January 26, 1922, by a vote of 231-119.
+Southern lawmakers mobilized against the bill in the Senate, resurrecting familiar objections demanding "states' rights,"243 alleging racial favoritism, and warning of the threat of Black rapists.
+Southern representatives appealed to racial division by accusing the law's supporters of promoting an unconstitutional bill to satisfy "Negro agitators" and shield rapists from justice.
+Tennessee Representative Finis J. Garrett suggested the bill's title be amended to read, "A bill to encourage rape."246 In the end, Southern Democrats filibustered the Dyer bill in the Senate and, on December 4, 1922, it was officially abandoned.